Dgarc359/py-voice-clone/README.md

 You should go [here](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html) and make sure that you're able to leverage the CUDA toolkit before running this program

+# Troubleshooting

+**Text length exceeding 250 characters**
+This might be an issue with the length of the audio files in your training dataset.
+Please try using the util script `delete-long-audio-files.sh` to take out the long audio files from your dataset.
+Afterwards, you can use the `diff_ljspeech_metadata_csv.py` file to create a new metadata.csv with the deleted files excluded.

 # References and related work
 * [Fine tuning xttsv2 Model](https://www.youtube.com/watch?v=dzvW4QZamm8)

+# Latest run
+run/training/GPT_XTTS_v2.0_LJSpeech_FT-single_channel_wavs-July-28-2024_01+59PM-9f8773b